FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Vorish Rain 2 - A Risk of Rain Creature VRPG (or Roguelike) Experience.md

 Total Damage gains additional benefits like this: (Creature BD + 1 per level + 1/2/3/5 per weapon item) x Buffs x Damage Bonuses x Crit
 ## Dissection of certain stats and mechanic functions (Mostly for GM's sake)
 - Stats
-	- Attack Speed - Starts out converting percentages into a Dodge Bonus for Dodge Rolls, helping the user attack better without putting themselves in as much danger.
-Upon reaching the stack-limit, during their turn, they can choose to at the start of their turn to gain either an additional Offensive Action or convert the extra Action into an enlarged Dodge Bonus for their Dodge Roll.
-	  Each time the stack-limit is reached, usually referenced as reaching multiples of an item-number, the user would gain the benefits of gaining an additional Offensive Action or converting that Action into an additional Dodge Bonus.
-Those who use the additional Offensive Action don't benefit from the Dodge Bonus, and vice versa with those who use the Dodge Bonus instead of the Offensive Action; you can use any number of Offensive Actions that you can as you see fit.
+	- Attack Speed - Increases the user's Attack Roll per-stack; each time a Stack-Bonus is reached, usually referenced as reaching multiples of an item-number, the user gains either an additional Offensive Action or converting that Offensive Action into a bigger Bonus for Attack Rolls.
+You can use any number of Offensive Actions during your Turn, with the rest of the Actions becoming an additional Attack Bonus.
-	- Movement Speed - Functions similarly to Attack Speed; converting percentages into a Dodge Bonus for Dodge Rolls, with each stack-limit increasing the Movement of the user by its base for its species, and can choose to lose the Dodge Bonus to give themselves a Search Bonus that they can opt to sub to maintain the Dodge Bonus.
+	- Movement Speed - Increases the user's Dodge Roll per-stack; each time a Stack-Bonus is reached, usually referenced as reaching multiples of an item-number, the user gains either a forgo other benefits for their Dodge bonus, a Sprint Speed Buff (+25% per stack), or a Search Bonus.
+You can't benefit from a Sprint Speed Buff and Search Bonus simultaneously.
+		- Stack Bonus - When you have enough stacks of an item, you can get a Stack Bonus; depending on the Stat that gives the Bonus, it can give different benefits such as: Additional Offensive Actions, Sprint Speed Buff, or Search Bonus.
+Attack Speed gives an Offensive Stack Bonus while Movement Speed gives a Defensive Stack Bonus.
 	- Sprint Speed - Sprinting Doubles your Movement Speed, also improving your Dodge Bonus by the same amount, but in exchange disables the user's ability to use all Skills and Offensive Actions unless the ability states the ability to do so; in exchange for 1 Offensive Action, the user can use the Tactical Retreat Manoeuvre to instantly start Sprinting to run away from combat.
-	- Health Regeneration - At the start of each creature's Turn in a Round, they gain HP equal to the Base HP Regen; negated by Malachite (anti-heal debuff), outside of combat the HP Regen is applied each second instead of every Turn (6 seconds) of combat, while in-combat they can only heal at the start of their Turn.
+	- Health Regeneration - At the start of each creature's Turn in a Round, they gain HP equal to the Base HP Regen; negated by Malachite (anti-heal Debuff), outside of combat the HP Regen is applied each second instead of every Turn (6 seconds) of combat, while in-combat they can only heal at the start of their Turn.
 	- Critical Strikes - A chance to increase your total damage by double the output.
 Effects like Healing, Buffs, and Debuffs do not benefit from Crits.
 - Conditions
 	- Burn - Creatures suffering the Burn Condition are set on fire for 2 Turns, causing creatures to take a Unique DOT that does not stack upon itself.
 	- Launched - Creatures affected by this Condition are lifted into the air 3m (10ft).
 	- Stunned - For the duration of the Condition, the creature is unable to act at all unless they are immune to the Condition, stopping all movement from the creature while also making them unable to Attack or Dodge.
+	- Malachite - The creature affected by this Debuff gains no benefits from Health Regen or HP Restoration effects.
 - Status Buffs/Debuffs
 	- Frenzy: Increases the affected creature's Dodge Bonus by +5 and +2 or a Dodge Bonus of +5 and +1 Offensive Action.
 # Difficulty "Setting"
 For the sake of simplicity and speed, Damage rolls are mostly static, with Attack Rolls and Dodge Rolls being rolled are made with one of the following Dice Systems with the following rules (Note: DC = Difficulty Class i.e. how difficult it is to meet or surpass; you can choose to combine multiple Dice Systems to improve Difficulty if you so wish to add more complexity):
 - General Difficulty Dice System for Attack Rolls (Consistent; might be too simple; either remain a single difficulty, or up to DM's discretion for creativeness)
 		- Very Easy/Drizzle (d20, DC 1 only way to fail)
-		- Easy/Rainstorm (d20, DC 3)
+		- Easy/Rainstorm (d20, DC 2)
-		- Normal/Monsoon (d20, DC 6)
+		- Normal/Monsoon (d20, DC 3)
-		- Hard/Eclipse (d20, DC 9)
+		- Hard/Eclipse (d20, DC 4)
 - Size Difficulty Dice System (Larger creatures are easier to hit than smaller creatures; generally more consistent hit-numbers with greater risks for failure or off-targeting)
 	- Huge+/Drizzle (d20, DC 1)
 	- Large/Rainstorm (d20, DC 2)
 	- Medium/Monsoon (d20, DC 4)
-	- Small-/Eclipse (d20, DC 6)
+	- Small-/Eclipse (d20, DC 5)
 - Speed Difficulty Dice System (Faster creatures are harder to hit than smaller creatures, but due to sizes being a thing, being 'Fast' has a smaller range of DC to compensate)
 	- Sluggish (d20, No DC/No Improvement)
 	- Very Slow (d20, DC 1)
 	- Slow (d20, DC 3)
-	- Normal (d20, DC 5)
+	- Normal (d20, DC 4)
-	- Fast (d20, DC 6)
+	- Fast (d20, DC 5)
-	- Very Fast (d20,  DC 8)
+	- Very Fast (d20,  DC 6)
-	- Subsonic (d20, DC 10)
+	- Subsonic (d20, DC 7)
 ## Dodging
 Dodging is unique in this game with its double-dice system; the first roll is to determine the overall success or failure of the Dodger's capabilities, with a second d100 roll is made to determine how many attacks they are capable of evading.
 Players and Invaders both have the ability to Dodge Offensive Actions, while none of the Mobs can.
 The second dice is always a d100 unless the number of attacking enemies or attacks exceed 100, which instead would make it a d1000.
 # Playable (generally applicable) Monster Races